 Watering

-From spring to fall, during the active growth period, water thoroughly, but allow the soil to dry out before watering again.
+Water thoroughly from spring to fall during the active growth period, but allow the soil to dry out before watering again.
 With the arrival of fall, gradually reduce the watering frequency.
-During the winter, when Cereus cacti are dormant, give them just enough water to prevent shrinking.
+When Cereus cacti are dormant in winter, give them just enough water to prevent shrinking.

 Fertilizing